Playwriting Contest

 Entries should be submitted in an electronic format.
 Please include a separate title page with your contact information.
 If necessary you can attach/upload the cover page(s) as a separate file.

-SUBMISSION DEADLINE is Midnight of Memorial Day – May 26, 2025
+SUBMISSION DEADLINE is Midnight of Memorial Day – Monday, May 25, 2026

 Please email your submissions to playwriting@ctam.online